AscendingPassage.com HOME PAGE.

 stretches the chain of the Libyan mountains behind which the sun is

-about to plunge; a chain of red sandstone, parched since the beginning
+about to plunge.
+It looms, a chain of red sandstone, parched since the beginning

 fill it with sarcophagi.